danog/MadelineProtoDocs/docs/API_docs/constructors/messageUserVoteInputOption.md

 ---
-title: messageUserVoteInputOption
+title: "messageUserVoteInputOption"
-description: How a user voted in a poll (reduced constructor, returned if an `option` was provided to [messages.getPollVotes](../methods/messages.getPollVotes.md))
+description: "How a user voted in a poll (reduced constructor, returned if an option was provided to messages.getPollVotes)"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: messageUserVoteInputOption